imanantharaman/OpenLANE-Workshop/README.md

 ![](images/112.png)

-The following diadram will gbe given out as the floorplan completion
+The following diagram will be given out as the floorplan completion

 ![](images/111.png)

 To open the floorplan in Magic tool use the following command:

-'magic -T <magic tech file> lef read <lef file> def read <def file>'
+`magic -T <magic tech file> lef read <lef file> def read <def file>`